Valley of Kansas City

 Mayor H. Roe Bartle was born on June 25, 1901, in Richmond, Virginia.
 His full name was Harold Roe Bennett Sturdevant Bartle, but he nearly always used the shortened version.
 After serving in the Navy in World War I, he attended law school at the University of Chattanooga.
 He was admitted to the Kentucky bar in 1920 and the Missouri bar in 1921.
 He practiced corporate law and within four years had accumulated enough savings and investments to attain a higher standard of living than his family had possessed during his childhood.

 Brother Bartle then entered politics instead of retirement in the 1950s.
 At the urging of President Harry Truman, he became the regional stabilization director for the federal government in 1951.
 He campaigned for mayor in Kansas City in 1955 and won handily despite running as an independent instead of on the non-partisan Citizens Association or the Democratic ticket.
-One of his most notable actions was attracting the Dallas Texans professional football team to Kansas City.
-In honor of Mayor Bartle, Texans owner Lamar Hunt renamed the team the Chiefs in 1963.
-Mayor Bartle's tenure as mayor witnessed the arrival of the Kansas City Athletics major league baseball team, the Municipal Auditorium Plaza Garage, the Sixth Street Interchange, and additional annexations of land to Kansas City including much of what now comprises Kansas City's northland.
+One of his most notable actions was attracting the Dallas Texans professional football team to Kansas City the year after they won the AFL championship in 1962.
+The Texans were renamed the Chiefs in honor of Roe Bartle, who had been given the name Chief by the Boy Scouts Tribe of Mic-o-Say, and came to play in the Superbowl seven times.
+They lost in their first appearance in Superbowl 1 in 1967 against Green Bay but then won the Superbowl in 1970 against the Vikings.
+The Chiefs won their third Superbowl appearance, this time against the 49ers, in 2020, lost the Superbowl to the Buccaneers in 2021, then won the next two Superbowls in 2023 against the Eagles and 2024 against the 49ers.
+The Chiefs made it to the Superbowl a seventh time in 2025 but lost to the Eagles.
+Mayor Bartle's tenure as mayor also welcomed the arrival of the Philadelphia Athletics to become the Kansas City Athletics major league baseball team in 1954, the building of the Municipal Auditorium Plaza Garage, the Sixth Street Interchange, and additional annexations of land to Kansas City including much of what now comprises Kansas City's northland.
+He also oversaw the creation of the Kansas City Commission for International Relations and Trade.